Coaching workplace wellbeing

 9 key reasons why workplace wellbeing benefits from external coaching input

-Wellbeing, including spiritual, psychological, physical, social, financial and environmental elements, is about all aspects of a persons life.
+Wellbeing, including mental, emotional, physical, spiritual, social, cultural, environmental and economic elements, is about all aspects of a persons life.
 When it comes to discussing sensitive issues external coaching can offer individuals greater confidentiality and objectivity than an internal coaching programme.
 The coaching approach is also flexible enough to deal with all of these different elements.

 The ability to learn and adapt is an essential skill.
 Coaching helps individuals become more resilient through focusing on their successes, exploring all of their options, developing support networks and planning optimistically on how to overcome obstacles.

 You don’t just go on a training programme and get more immediate wellbeing.
 Wellbeing takes time to develop and can fluctuate depending on a persons attitude, circumstances and environment.
 Coaching is a longer term intervention and recognises that real change takes time.
 In this way it can be an extremely useful support to other interventions, like training, to embed personal development.

 5. Wellbeing is about achievement

 Accomplishing things makes us feel good and builds confidence.
 Coaching is a goal focused solution that helps individuals, teams and organisations get where they want to be quicker than if they’d been working alone.

 Doing the same thing day after day without any opportunities for learning and growth means we stagnate.
 Stretching outside our comfort zone helps us move forward and experience new things.
 Coaching encourages us to set stretch goals and grow through new experiences which is good for wellbeing.